maixnor/wu-quartz/content/semester 3/Exam solutions BA1.md

 >with the increase of price cost per mile, the revenue increses by 612.735.
 >with the increase of number of ads by 1, the revenue increase by 530.049
 >with the increase of view rate by 1 the revenue decreases by 4746.065
->if contextual fitting is 1 then the revenue decreases by 618.183
+>with the increase of contextual by 1 the revenue decreases by 618.183
 >overall the model is alright, the worst variable `contextual` is still significant with p<0.05.
 >55.74% of the data can be described by the model.
->However i think the problem of the model is that view rate decreases the revenue which should be otherwise. the same goes with contextuallity fitting
+>However i think the problem of the model is that view rate decreases the revenue which should be otherwise. the same goes with contextually fitting ads

 ## 3
 Implications: Based on these results, what are your suggestions or considerations about your model?
 What would you advise your marketing manager to do or change about their banner ad strategy given your output?
 (2 points)